ansys/pysystem-coupling/doc/source/users_guide/system_coupling_concepts.rst

     directions on the interface.

 Setting up a coupled analysis involves populating a hierarchical `data model` of settings.
-This data model closely follows the concepts that are outlined above.
+This data model closely follows the concepts that have been outlined here.
 See :ref:`ref_syc_datamodel` for more information.